 - Across the continent by the Lincoln Highway (1915) is an Archive.org ebook.

 - Former ARCH staffer, president of the Indiana Lincoln Highway Association, Jan Shupert-Arick wrote the book The Lincoln Highway across Indiana and the Community Voice: What happened to the Lincoln Highway arch? published October 20, 2011 in The News-Sentinel newspaper.
 See colored postcard of the arch posted October 26, 2018 in You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived and Closed group with over 20,000 members on Facebook.

 - The postcard icon from the article shows the arch that stood on Maumee Avenue at Fort Wayne's eastern city limit.